kc611/mlir-tutorials/tutorials/1. Simple Arithmetic in MLIR/README.md

   %arg2 = arith.constant 2.0 : f64
   %arg3 = arith.constant 3.0 : f64
 ```
-These constant declarations are part of the `arith` dialect which is a built-in dialect within the MLIR project that holds basic integer and floating point operations.
+These constant declarations are part of the `arith` dialect which is again a built-in dialect within the MLIR project that holds basic integer and floating point operations.
 (See [`MLIR::ArithOps`](https://mlir.llvm.org/docs/Dialects/ArithOps/) for details)

 Next we declare a variable `res` representing the result of `math.fma` operation to which we supply the three arguments `%arg1`, `%arg2` and `%arg3` respectively and assign it the type `f64` too.